 Then there’s the Chicago Avenue Fire Arts Center.
 In addition to neon education, this fascinating little institution offers blacksmithing, enameling, metal casting, welding, encaustic, jewelry, and other courses.
 As of this writing, the CAFC only has two classes at this time: introduction to neon 1 and introduction to neon 2.
 The pricing is fairly cheap at $240 for tuition and $65 for materials.

-But Chicago isn’t the only place in the midwest where you can learn how to bend neon.
-If you’re anywhere near Minnesota, you will want to check this next one out.
+But this isn’t the only place in the Minnesota where you can learn how to bend neon.
+If you’re in the midwest, you will want to check this next one out too.

 The Minnesota Center for Glass Arts, or FOCI-MCGA, is what it sounds like: an art school with a special focus on glass.
 What’s interesting about this school is that you can learn more about glass art while learning how to bend neon.
 These skills will complement each other very well!